ds-umass/GraphMini/GraphMini/README.md

 # GraphMini
-GraphMini is a high performance graph pattern matching system.
+GraphMini is a high-performance graph pattern-matching system.
 It supports subgraph enumeration on arbitrary patterns.
 It supports both vertex-induced and edge-induced variants.
+(See latest version at [https://github.com/Juelin-Liu/GraphMini](https://github.com/Juelin-Liu/GraphMini))

 # How to run a single query with GraphMini
-The binary takes 7 required and 1 optional inputs to execute:
+The binary takes 7 required and 1 optional input:
 ```bash
 ./build/bin/run [graph_name] [path_to_graph] [query_nickname] [query_adjmat] [query_type] [pruning_type] [parallel_type] [exp_id=-1 (optional)]
 ```